-This document contains guidelines for websites built by the Office of Website and Social Media Management at Texas Christian University.
+This document contains guidelines for websites built by the Office of Website Management at Texas Christian University.
 It is for all our team members and partners who contribute content to TCU websites.

 By maintaining consistency in coding styles and conventions, we can ease the burden of legacy code maintenance, and reduce the risk of breakage in the future.
 Following these best practices will help optimize page loading, performance, and maintainable code, and ensure a solid web management structure.

 Always refer to the WordPress codex website for instructions on how to build themes, widgets, and plugins.

 WordPress Themes should be coded using the following standards: